wozznik/Slider-Menu/README.md

 ###Menu icon

 ** Note: It's important that the icon is declared inside your app.css.
-Otherwise, a blank button will be prompted **
+Otherwise, a blank button will be showed **

 	sliderMenu.setMenuIcon('list'); //Sets icon of menu button to 'list' icon